rrovetto/rrovetto/written-works-list.md

 _Other topics_
 - Misidentification and the Self", PPT presentation at the 2011 Anthropology Graduate Student Association, SUNY at Buffalo.

-## Submissions only (either not published, not presented, not accepted to venue, etc.)
+## Submissions only (either not published, accepted to venue but not presented, not accepted to venue, etc.)
 - "Conceptual, semantic and ontological modeling in MBSE for astronautics", submitted to ESA workshop 2022
 - "When a space object is not a space object: Limitations of the term", 2022, Accepted in 44th COSPAR Scientific Assembly (Athens, Greece)
 - "Visioning a family of knowledge representations for Orbit Data – Research & Development of additional formats for the Two-line Element Set, Orbit Data Message, and other Space Situational Awareness Content", 2022, submitted to (rejected) IAC 2022.